Stapleton Road railway station: Services

-During the peak hours, the station is also served by a number of services to Bristol Parkway, Cardiff Central and Taunton.
+During peak hours, the station is also served by a number of services to Bristol Parkway, Cardiff Central and Taunton.

 On Sundays, the services to Avonmouth and Severn Beach are reduced to hourly.
-Southbound a single afternoon service continues beyond Bristol to Exeter St Davids via Weston-super-Mare.
+Southbound, a single afternoon service continues beyond Bristol to Exeter St Davids via Weston-super-Mare.

-Express services, operated by CrossCountry pass through the station but do not stop.
+Express services, operated by CrossCountry, pass through the station but do not stop.